simo026q/mnz-dashboard/README.md

 ![MNZ Dashboard](Screenshots/mnz-v2.0.0-beta.2_screenshot-1.png "MNZ Dashboard")

 ## Installation
-1. Download the latest release from [here](https://github.com/simo026q/mnz-dashboard/releases).
+1. Download the latest release from [**Here**](https://github.com/simo026q/mnz-dashboard/releases).
 2. If you are installing the dashboard for the first time then you need to install the fonts in the `Font` folder.
 Select them all and then right click and select `Install`.
-You can also download the font from [Google Fonts](https://fonts.google.com/specimen/Roboto).
+You can also download the font from [**Google Fonts**](https://fonts.google.com/specimen/Roboto).
 3. Double click the `.simhubhash` file to import it into SimHub.
 Otherwise, open SimHub and go to `Dash Studio > Import Dashboard` and select the `.simhubhash` file.
 4. Move the files from `C:\Program Files (x86)\SimHub\DashTemplates\MNZ Dashboard v2\JavascriptExtensions` into `C:\Program Files (x86)\SimHub\JavascriptExtensions`.
 It's recommended to delete the old files when copied.